Public Assistance Fraud Lawyer in Miami-Dade County

 In Broward County, Pretrial Intervention (PTI) is not available for public assistance fraud cases.
 In Miami-Dade County, PTI may be available if you have no prior criminal history, the investigator consents to your participation, and the total restitution amount is $5,000 or less.
 If you plead guilty or no contest to a fraud-related charge, you cannot seal that charge from your record.

 Contacted by a State Agency?
 Talk to Eric M. Matheny First.

 One of the first things a fraud investigator will do is attempt to speak to you.
 Attorney Matheny strongly encourages that you do not speak with them as they are putting together a criminal investigation and anything you say will be used as evidence against you.
-You have the right to refuse to speak with an investigator and should contact a South Florida public assistance fraud attorney if contacted by a representative from a state agency regarding allegations of fraud.
+You have the right to refuse to speak with an investigator and should contact a Miami-Dade County public assistance fraud attorney if contacted by a representative from a state agency regarding allegations of fraud.

 “Eric is a great lawyer.”- Former Client

 “In a stressful and confusing time Eric was like a breeze of fresh air.”- Camila

 “If you want the best look no further.”- Michael